 A Walk in the Darkness by Jon Land (Tor)

 Jon Land is an American thriller writer.
-He has written two detective series - The Caitlin Strong novels about a fifth generation Texas ranger and the Ben Kamal and Danielle Barnea series featuring a Palestinian Detective and an Inspector of Israel’s National Police.
+He has written two detective series—the Caitlin Strong novels about a fifth generation Texas ranger and the Ben Kamal and Danielle Barnea series featuring a Palestinian Detective and an Inspector of Israel’s National Police.

 A Walk in the Darkness is the third book in the Ben Kamal and Danielle Barnea series.
 The story opens with an incident that took place in Jerusalem in around 33 A.D.
 This relates to another incident which took place in Ephesus, Turkey almost 2000 years later.